-One of the most common factors behind flight interruptions is flight strikes, which can be arranged by the personnel, an airport itself, or an airline.
-As a passenger, you should be aware of EU Regulation 261, under which you could be qualified for compensation of up to 600 Euros.
+One of the most common reasons for flight disruptions is flight strikes, which can be organized by the personnel, an airport itself, or an airline.
+As a passenger, you should be aware of European Union Regulation 261, according to which you might be eligible for compensation of up to 600 Euros.

 Your Passenger Rights

 The good news is that any passenger is protected by the EU 261 regulation.
-The EU 261 is a European Union regulation that sets the rules for compensation and assistance to passengers in cases of flight disruptions.
-Now, let’s take a closer look at air passenger rights, according to European Regulation 261:
+The EU 261/2004 is a European Union law that sets the rules for assistance and compensation for travelers in cases of flight disruptions.
+Now, let’s take a closer look at passenger rights, according to EU 261:

-- The airline is required to provide travelers with information about their rights.
+- The airline has to provide travelers with information about their rights.

-- In case of flight cancellation, a passenger has the right to choose one of these options: either a ticket refund or rebooking to the final destination under similar conditions;
+- In case of flight cancellation, a passenger is entitled to choose one of these options: either a ticket refund or rerouting to the final destination under similar conditions;

-- Passengers can expect to receive meals and drinks; they are also entitled to have two free phone calls, e-mails, or faxes.
+- Passengers can expect to receive food and beverages; they are also entitled to have two free phone calls, e-mails, or faxes.

-- If you decide to reroute, and it involves an overnight stay, the airline is required to provide hotel accommodation, as well as transportation between the airport and the hotel.
+- If you choose an alternative flight, and it involves an overnight stay, the airline is required to provide hotel accommodation, as well as transportation between the airport and the hotel.

-- Compensation from 250 to 600 euros per passenger
+- Compensation between 250 to 600 euros per passenger

 When You Are Entitled to Norwegian Air Strike Compensation

 Frequently, Norwegian Air strikes involve their employees.
-These could be flight attendants, pilots, engineers, or any other crucial staff.
-As you now know, you can seek compensation for airline strikes, if your travel was disrupted.
-The compensation will then cover the inconvenience you faced due to the strike.
+These can be pilots, engineers, flight attendants, or other essential employees.
+As you’re now aware, you may be eligible for airline strike compensation, if your trip was disrupted.
+The compensation will then cover the inconvenience you faced because of the strike.

-It is also essential to understand what “extraordinary circumstances” are.
-These are events beyond the airline’s control.
+It is also important to understand what “extraordinary circumstances” are.
+These are events outside of the airline’s control.
 If a strike is considered one of these circumstances, the airline is not obliged to provide compensation.
-It is important to note if a staff strike happens, the airline could have potentially foreseen and managed such incidents, thus these situations are within the airline’s control.
-That is when flight disruptions are made by the airline’s own employees, they are not cases of extraordinary circumstances.
-As a result, passengers have a right to claim flight compensation.
+Importantly, if a staff strike happens, the airline could have potentially foreseen and managed such incidents, thus these situations are within the airline’s control.
+That is when flight disruptions are made by the airline’s own employees, these are not cases of extraordinary circumstances.
+Consequently, passengers are entitled to claim flight compensation.

-However, you should understand that each incident is individual, meaning that every flight disruption caused by a strike must be carefully analyzed to determine whether the airline will pay compensation.
+However, you need to be aware that each incident is unique, meaning that every flight disruption caused by a strike must be carefully analyzed to determine whether the airline will pay compensation.

 Norwegian Air Strike Compensation